-Next, take all of these oils — jojoba, vitamin E, pomegranate oil, frankincense oil and lavender oil — and simply mix them all together.
+Next, take all of these oils — jojoba, vitamin E, pomegranate oil, frankincense oil, lavender oil and rosehip oil — and simply mix them all together.
 You put 1/4 ounce of all essential oils into the little serum jar and every night before you go to bed, take about four or five drops and rub them into your skin, especially all over your face.
 You can also do it once in the morning as well.

 This anti-aging serum is going to help your skin look younger than it’s ever been.
 It’s going to hydrate and protect your skin.
 You can actually start to reverse the aging process in your skin and look younger.
 Frankly, I’ve had some people who’ve used this serum or used similar products say that they started looking younger within just a few days!

 - When you’re looking to choose the best essential oil for deep wrinkles, you now know some of your most promising options — jojoba oil, pomegranate seed oil, frankincense oil, lavender oil and rosehip seed oil.

 - It’s debatable which of these oils is the very best essential oil for skin elasticity so you can make your choice based on scent preference as well as the additional health and beauty benefits each oil is known to have.